Graham is a former chef and food stylist with a passion for all things food-related. She has also never been known to decline dessert.

 After graduating from college, I couldn't find a job in my field.
-Rent was due and I needed money.
-I interviewed for a sous chef position at a local restaurant because I liked to cook and, frankly, I thought that I would be pretty good at it.
-Clearly, the chef was unimpressed with my lack of skills, but while discussing the job he mentioned that he'd already fired 3 cooks who had failed to meet his expectations.
+Rent was due, and I needed money.
+I interviewed for a sous chef position at a local restaurant because I liked to cook, and frankly, I thought that I would be pretty good at it.
+Clearly, the chef was unimpressed with my lack of skills, but while discussing the job, he mentioned that he'd already fired three cooks who had failed to meet his expectations.

 So how do you become a chef without a culinary degree?
 In my experience, these five things are a must.

 Physical and emotional energy is critical.
-Working in a restaurant is grueling and the hours are long.
+Working in a restaurant is grueling, and the hours are long.
 A typical shift could be 10–17 hours.

 2. Work Ethic